On the parallel solution of hydro-mechanical problems with fracture networks and contact conditions: Numerical experiments

 \section{Numerical experiments}

 In this section, we describe the implementation of the numerical scheme presented above.
 We introduce the software codes used for the subsequent numerical simulations on computer clusters.
-Then we show the solution of a computational benchmark and perform numerical experiments with a parallel solution.
+Then we present a 2D validation test.
+Finally, we show the solution of a 3D computational benchmark and perform numerical experiments with a parallel solution.